nadeemakhter0602/Distributed-Download/README.md

 A `config.json` needs to be created with the following keys:

-* `user`: it contains the username for HTTP authentication
+* `user`: containing the username for HTTP authentication
-* `pass`: it contains the password for HTTP authentication
+* `pass`: containing the password for HTTP authentication
-* `clients`: it contains the number of clients we want to assign partial downloads
+* `clients`: containing the number of clients we want to assign partial downloads

 The server is written in express, so it is a dependency which needs to be installed.
 The server can be run simply with: